Massipssa/Docs/bgd/hdfs.md

 - Two or more Namenodes
 	- Active
 	- StandBy
 - To keep the state of the cluster synchronized, Namenodes use separate group of deamons called **JournalNodes** to read all edit logs from active Namenode
+- To set HA add options in **hdfs-site.xml**
+- Minimum number of HA nodes is 2.
+Its suggested to not exceed 5 - with a recommended 3 NameNodes - due to communication overheads

 ## HDFS Federation
 - Uses multiple Namenodes/namespaces